zilliztech/milvus-backup/README.md

 ```
 export GOLANG_PROTOBUF_REGISTRATION_CONFLICT=warn && ./milvus-backup server
 ```
-In default, the server will listen to 8080.
+By default, the server will listen to 8080.
 You can change it by `--port` parameter:
 ```
 export GOLANG_PROTOBUF_REGISTRATION_CONFLICT=warn && ./milvus-backup server --port 443
 ```